jaimefps/ai-gora/readme.md

 ### soon

+- feed each persona their own previous secret_thoughts
+- remove cancelled LoadMarkers when a Pause is added to stream
+- visual aid to see the thread stack, length, next, etc
 - introduce AllowMarkers for locking operations
 - configure types of voting, instead of only one type
 - users can manage the turn stack